 A student will be permitted to take an exam to earn credit for an academic course for which the student has had no prior instruction, i.e., for advancement, or to accelerate to the next grade level.
 The dates on which exams are scheduled will be released by the campus.
 The exams offered by the district are approved by the district's board of trustees, and state law requires the use of certain exams, such as College Board Advanced Placement (AP) and College Level Examination Program (CLEP) tests, when applicable.
-The only exceptions to the published dates will be for any exams administered by another entity besides the district.
-In this case, a student and the district must comply with the testing schedule of the other entity.
+The only exceptions to the published dates will be for any exams administered by another entity besides the district or if a request is made outside of these time frames by a student experiencing homelessness or by a student involved in the foster care system.
+When another entity administers an exam, a student and the district must comply with the testing schedule of the other entity.
 During each testing window provided by the district, a student may attempt a specific exam only once.